-- Please note if you are a low risk applicant you do not need to submit financial or academic documents with your visa application, however you must still obtain these documents as UKVI can request them.
+- Please note if you are a low risk applicant you must still prepare your documents and meet the financial requirements on the date of your application.
+You do not need to submit financial or academic documents with your visa application, however UKVI can and do request them when considering your application.

 - Immigration Health Surcharge – this is a mandatory fee of £470 per person per year, which you will pay as part of your visa application.

 Once you have the CAS, you should complete the online visa application form.
-DO NOT complete the ‘Declaration Page’ or pay for your IHS or visa application fee.
+DO NOT complete the ‘Declaration Page’ or pay for your Immigration Health Surcharge (IHS) or visa application fee.
 If you go past this point we cannot make any amendments if needed.

 We can check your online visa application form and supporting documents for you before you pay and submit your application.
 Just email the pdf of your visa application and supporting documents to email@example.com before you pay the IHS and visa fees.